Ha-Tek/Python-projects/README.md

   cross_over = SBX(prob=0.9, eta=20),
   mutation = PM(eta=25).
 4. Use n_eval = 100 termination criteria.
-5. Check out your objectives vector and visualize it in a 3d graph.
+5. Check out your objectives vector and visualize it in a 2d graph.
 6. Normalize the objective vector using ideal point and nadir point.
 7. Use Compromise Programming and Pseudo-weights methods to find the Optimum Point.
  Note!
-Imagine that the first objective is less important thatìn the other for us.
+Imagine that the first objective is less important than the other for us (assumption).
-8. Visualise the results of each method and compare.
+8. Visualize the results of each method and compare.

 Source: https://www.udemy.com/course/multi-objective-optimization-with-python-bootcamp-a-z/?couponCode=KEEPLEARNING